 The Role of Trustees in Asset Protection

-When establishing a Lifetime Asset Protection Trust, one of the most critical decisions you’ll make is choosing the right trustee.
-Trustees are the backbone of a trust, responsible for managing the trust assets and ensuring that the trust is administered according to its terms and for the benefit of its beneficiaries.
+When establishing a Lifetime Asset Protection Trust, one of the most critical decisions you’ll make is choosing the right trustees.
+Trustees are the backbone of a trust — they hold legal ownership of the trust assets and are responsible for managing them in accordance with the trust deed and for the benefit of the beneficiaries.

 Duties and Responsibilities

-- Acting in the best interests of beneficiaries
+- Acting in the best interests of the class of beneficiaries — not favouring one over another unless the trust deed permits

-- Complying with the terms of the trust deed
+- Complying with the terms and powers set out in the trust deed

 Selecting the Right Trustee